Utilities, phone & internet

 Be prepared to pay a connection fee in your first bill for the connection of services like telephone and electricity.

 Do your research

 Make sure you research your utility providers thoroughly, including the terms of your contract and financial implications of ending it early (if the need arises).
-The State Government of Victoria has a very useful service called Your Choice for comparing utilities providers.
+The State Government of Victoria has a very useful service called Victorian Energy Compare for comparing electricity and gas providers.